Gardening Safety Tips for Seniors

 Start off easy, and take frequent breaks.
 Stand up tall, and take short walks as needed to prevent stiffness.

-1. Use wagons or small wheelbarrows to move heavier items.
+1. Wagons or small wheelbarrows to move heavier items.

 2. Garden kneeler and seat (a place to rest and pad to protect your knees) (affiliate link)

-Take some time to consider your safety and set up with these senior gardening tips:
+Take time to prepare your safety and set up with these senior gardening tips:

 Keep in mind that a moveable container with wet soil can be extremely heavy.